By Bruce Fischer

 Years later Chuck Erickson told friends that he had dreams about the murder.
 He said he initially repressed his memory of the killing but began to recall details two years later after reading news reports of the crime.
 Details emerged in his dreams, he claimed.
 He called the encounter a botched robbery hatched when they ran out of money and wanted to keep drinking.

 The police brought Erickson in for questioning after hearing about his stories.
-In the interrogation tapes it is clear the police provide info about the crime to Erickson leading his confession.
+In the interrogation tapes, it is clear the police provide info about the crime to Erickson leading to his confession.
 Erickson eventually implicated Ferguson in the murder.
 There was never any physical evidence against either of them.

 Both Erickson and Trump now claim they were coerced into modifying their statements in favor of the prosecution of Ferguson.
 Erickson blamed Columbia Police interrogators for not delving into inconsistencies in his own story, and Trump said Prosecutor Kevin Crane had told him before the trial that it would be “helpful to him” if Trump could identify Ryan Ferguson as one of the men in the parking lot.